What Is The Purpose Of The Circulatory System

 8. Fluid Balance: Preventing Edema

 The circulatory system, in conjunction with the lymphatic system, ensures proper fluid balance.
-The lymphatic system collects excess interstitial fluid and returns it to the bloodstream, preventing fluid buildup in tissues (edema).
+Plus, the lymphatic system collects excess interstitial fluid and returns it to the bloodstream, preventing fluid buildup in tissues (edema).
 This helps maintain blood volume and tissue health.

 Potential Problems and Diseases of the Circulatory System